-Dr. Kim is the Director of Educational Innovations and Strategic Programs at the Institute for Simulation and Interprofessional Studies.
+Dr. Kim is the Director of Educational Innovations and Strategic Programs at WISH.
 She also serves as the Associate Director of the Center for Medical Education that is newly instituted in the Dean’s Office, School of Medicine.
 She received her PhD in Education from the University of Washington in 1999.

 Prior to joining the University of Washington, Dr. Kim served as Associate Professor and Director of Instructional Design and Technology Unit between 2010 and 2012 at the David Geffen School of Medicine at the University of California, Los Angeles, CA. Her role included implementing major educational technology initiatives to sustain the medical school curriculum and developing interactive elearning modules to support medical student and resident training.
 She also served as a mentor in the medical school’s Medical Education Fellowship.